 SMART on FHIR (short for Substitutable Medical Applications, Reusable Technologies on Fast Healthcare Interoperability Resources) is an open, standards-based method of integrating medical apps with EMR systems.

-While many current App Orchard apps require custom deployments within an Epic workflow, SMART on FHIR apps can be integrated into an Epic clinical or patient workflow without needing to significantly modify the native Epic code.
-Instead, SMART on FHIR apps are launched much like a web app, running within and integrating with Epic’s workflow without actually residing within it.
+While many current apps require custom deployments, SMART on FHIR apps are significantly easier to add to an EHR workflow without needing to significantly modify the native code.
+Instead, SMART on FHIR apps are launched much like a web app, running within and integrating with the EHR’s workflow without actually residing within it.

 One example of SMART on FHIR was Elsevier’s ClinicalPath (formerly Via Oncology Clinical Pathways), a clinical decision support tool that helps providers improve oncology outcomes care by matching patients to clinical trials, better integrate biomarker testing orders, and standardizing oncology care paths.

-While ClinicalPath had previously been a separate application on clinicians’ computers (literally requiring them to tab out of Epic and manually re-enter information), the new SMART on FHIR implementation not only let Epic’s workflow automatically launch ClinicalPath at appropriate times but also pre-populate input values by securely passing patient data directly to the app.
+While ClinicalPath had previously been a separate application on clinicians’ computers (literally requiring them to tab out of the EHR and manually re-enter information), the new SMART on FHIR implementation not only let the EHR workflow automatically launch ClinicalPath at appropriate times but also pre-populate input values by securely passing patient data directly to the app.

-Since 2017, the challenges App Orchard was created to address – interoperability, portability, and better sharing of innovation – have only become more critical to the success of the modern healthcare world.
-App Orchard has grown in parallel to this increased need, with more providers and more vendors jumping onboard each month.
+Since 2017, the challenges the app program was created to address – interoperability, portability, and better sharing of innovation – have only become more critical to the success of the modern healthcare world.
+The program has grown in parallel to this increased need, with more providers and more vendors jumping onboard each month.

-In 2020, for the fourth App Orchard conference and App Orchard’s fourth year of existence, we’re going to be keeping an out for the continued growth of the program.
+As the App Orchard program continues to evolve, we’re going to be keeping an out for signs of its ongoing maturity and adoption.
 Will it keep pace with innovation?
 Will it be up to the challenges of complying with the new ONC / CMS interoperability guidelines?
 And most importantly will it continue to grow in both membership and adoption?

-It’s too soon to say, but the answers to those questions will determine whether App Orchard becomes a temporary stopgap in the face of interoperability challenges, or a lasting part of the healthcare ecosystem.
+It’s too soon to say, but the answers to those questions will determine whether EHR app store programs become a temporary stopgap in the face of interoperability challenges, or a lasting part of the healthcare ecosystem.